Our Work Injury Law Firm Fights for the Recovery Clients Deserve

-Suffering an accident in the workplace is a devastating experience, especially if employers could have prevented it.
 According to the Occupational Health and Safety Administration (OSHA), over 2 million workplace accidents and 5,000 deaths took place in 2017.
 A vast number of these accidents were preventable.
-Unfortunately, for too many companies, worker safety is less important than productivity, efficiency, and profits.
+Unfortunately, worker safety is less important than productivity, efficiency, and profits for too many companies.

 Accidents during evacuation